-• Aquifer protection area The entire property is located in an area designated as a critical aquifer recharge area (the majority of the property is CARA 2).
-The enrolling area is greater than one acre in size and therefore exceeds the minimum required acreage for this category.
+• Aquifer protection area

+Most of the property is located in an area designated as a critical aquifer recharge area (CARA 2).
+The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
 Credit for this category is recommended.